NASA astronauts Victor Glover, Mike Hopkins conduct spacewalk Wednesday | NewsChannel 3-12

 Hopkins, Glover, NASA astronaut Shannon Walker and Japan Aerospace Exploration Agency astronaut Soichi Noguchi flew to the station in November aboard the SpaceX Crew Dragon Resilience spacecraft.
 They joined NASA astronaut Kate Rubins and Russian cosmonauts Sergey Ryzhikov and Sergey Kud-Sverchkov, who were already on the station after launching in October.

-During both spacewalks, Rubins will operate the robotic arm from inside the space station to assist the astronauts as they work outside.
+During both spacewalks, Rubins has the task of operating the robotic arm from inside the space station to assist the astronauts as they work outside.

 They will focus on other upgrades, like replacing an external standard camera with a new high-definition camera on the Destiny laboratory, and will replace camera and light assembly components needed for the Japanese robotic arm’s camera system, located outside of the Kibo module.